dennisseah/simple/design-docs/exceptionHandling.md

   return false;
 ```

 The proposal is to have adequate comments in the code to explain why exception is caught and ignored.
-Typically, we do not advise people to do this unless we are certain.
+Typically, we do not advise people to do this unless we are sure about it.
 Taking the example above, we can authentication and authorization failures too.

 ### 3.2 Maintain Exception Chain.
 Most of the time, we have a good idea of issues when we have the complete exception chain.
 For instance